-In publishing this RFP, the Balance of State and its WIB, seek interested and qualified organizations to design and operate specialized training programs tailored to the needs of specific occupations, industries, employers, or groups of employers.
-Projects may commence no sooner than March 15 and must be completed by June 30 of 2001.
-Training projects may commence no later than May 1, 2001.
+In publishing this RFP, the Balance of State and its WIB seek interested and qualified organizations to design and operate specialized training projects tailored to the needs of specific occupations, industries, employers, or groups of employers.
+Training projects may commence no sooner than July 1, 2001, no later than March 31, 2002, and must be completed by June 30, 2002.

-Proposals will only be considered for provision of services to STEP-eligible clients residing within the BOS Service Delivery Area, encompassing all areas of Alaska except the Municipality of Anchorage and Matanuska-Susitna Borough.
+Proposals will only be considered for provision of services to STEP-eligible clients residing within the BOS Service Delivery Area, which encompasses all areas of Alaska except the Municipality of Anchorage and Matanuska-Susitna Borough.